-There may come a time in your life when either you or a loved one are facing a serious terminal illness, where this can be a difficult time to cope with the end of life care decisions that come with this type of illness.
-We understand that you may want to learn more about a type of specialized care, whose goal it is to make the final months or weeks of life a more comfortable and peaceful time.
+There may come a time in your life when either you or a loved one are facing a serious terminal illness, where this can be a difficult time to cope with the end-of-life care decisions that come with this type of illness.
+We understand that you may want to learn more about a type of specialized care, whose goal is to make the final months or weeks of life a more comfortable and peaceful time.
 This care is called hospice care, and it involves a professional team of caregivers who are trained to manage pain, give emotional and spiritual support, and handle the issues that arise with caring for a person with a terminal illness.
 This type of care is usually delivered in the individual’s home, but can also be given in an inpatient facility when necessary.
-Compassionate hospice service is designed to improve the quality of life of the terminally ill patient, and allow that person the dignity to make final care decisions regarding the person’s end of days treatment in a hospice setting.
+Compassionate hospice services are designed to improve the quality of life of terminally ill patients and allow that person the dignity to make final care decisions regarding the person’s end of days treatment in a hospice setting.

 Pain Management in Hospice Care